What Is A Lapped Zipper

 The best seam allowance for a flawless lapped zipper application is 3/4” or 1”.
 Your patterns will indicate the individual seam allowance needed for the seam housing it.
 Regardless of which it is, it should be wide enough to allow for easy topstitching and comfortably enclose the zipper underneath.

-How To Sew A Lapped Zipper Application
+Completing A Lapped Zipper Application

 If not already marked on your sewing patterns, note the location of the zipper on the seam.
 What matters here is the placement of the zipper stop in relation to the seam’s top edge.